jritzi/ocr-extractor/README.md

 <img src="https://raw.githubusercontent.com/jritzi/ocr-extractor/master/images/ribbon.png" alt="Ribbon menu options" width="600" />

-You can see the progress in the [status bar](https://help.obsidian.md/status-bar), or click it and select "Cancel" to cancel the operation.
+When extracting from all notes, you can see the progress in the [status bar](https://help.obsidian.md/status-bar), or click it and select "Cancel" to cancel the operation.

 <img src="https://raw.githubusercontent.com/jritzi/ocr-extractor/master/images/status.png" alt="Status bar info" width="600" />